BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 .. image:: img/vampire-decsion-tree.jpg

 * **Random forest** is an algorithm which generates a set of decision trees.
-For each tree the random forest, we perturb the data using one-or-more sampling methods.
-This is referred to as an *esemble method* because the final prediction is based on ensemble of predictions made by each tree.
+For each tree the forest, it perturbs the data using one-or-more sampling methods, in order to create trees that are relatively uncorrelated and will make different predicitons.
+Random forests is referred to as an *esemble method* because the final prediction is based on ensemble of predictions made by each tree.

 ---------------------------------
 Assessing model performance
 ---------------------------------

 A common problem in supervised machine learning is what is called overfitting.
 Overfitting arises when the error of predicting the values of the outcome variable of the observations used to learn or train the model is very low, but the model is not useful for predicting the values of outcome variables for new observations which were not used for learning the model.
 For this reason, model performance is commonly assessed by randomly separating an initial data set into a *training* set, and a *test* set.
-The model is learned (or trained) using the *training* data and then we estimate the error of the model using the *test* data.
+The model is learned (or trained) using the *training* data and then the error is estimated using the *test* data.
 A critical part in supervised learning is to make sure the train data does not *lea^k* into the test, meaning no information from the train should be secreted into the test data - whether at normalization, feature selection or when learning the model.

 If enough data is available, it is common to randomly split the data into three subsets.
 Here, a *validation* data set is used to tune the parameters of the model generated by the *training* data.